shahLLL/Kube-Notes-Infra/README.md

 When contributing to this project or using it in any way, please do pay attention to: [LICENSE](https://github.com/shahLLL/Kube-Notes-Infra/tree/main?tab=Apache-2.0-1-ov-file)

+For a deeper dive on this project, please feel free to read [this](https://medium.com/@samiur1998/orchestrating-a-distributed-web-application-using-kubernetes-85868b579cf9) article.

 ☕☕☕**CHEERS AND THANK YOU**☕☕☕